Pequla/JavaRcon/README.md

 # JavaRcon

-**JavaRcon** is a simple **java based remote console tool** primarly intended to be used for sending commands to Source endgine and Minecraft servers remotely.
+**JavaRcon** is a simple **java based remote console tool** primarly intended for sending commands to Minecraft servers remotely.
 Game server must have rcon enabled in order for this tool to work.

 You can use this program compiled or you can also compile it yourself by using the included source code.
 Also you can download the latest compiled version from relises !

 ## Getting Started

 I will give you a short tutorial on how to set up this tool on a Debian distribution called Ubuntu Server (these steps should be same for any Debian based Linux distro).
 I recommend using Debian distribution called Ubuntu Server for any type of server hosting.
-More detailed guide will be available here: [JavaRcon](https://github.io/docs/javarcon/index.html)
+More detailed guide will be available here: [JavaRcon](https://pequla.github.io/projects/javarcon/index.html)

 ### Prerequisites (Windows)